 Secondary egress.
 If a unit has no secondary means of egress (a second door or window to use to escape from a fire), that’s another big indicator that the unit could be illegal.
 Think garden apartment at the back of a garage where the only entry and exit is through the garden.
 Units that only exit into a garage are usually illegal.
 Converted attics without a fire escape are often illegal units.

-Check the San Francisco Assessor Recorder’s Parcel Information site to confirm how many units are in the building.
+SF Assessor-Recorder’s website.
 In a typical scenario one will find that the Assessor lists the property as a single family house with one unit, even though there is an in-law in the building.

 Finally, you can search the Online Permit and Complaint Tracking at the DBI website or if you cannot find any information there make a records request to view the permits and the certificates of occupancy or certificates of final completion at the DBI Office.